omznc/futures-leaders-summit-web/README.md

 Stylesheets use CSS Modules, and are stored next to the component they're used in.
 The stylesheet should be named the same as the component, with the `.module.css` extension, and should be imported as `styles` in the component.

+If you're using more than 1 class in an element, use `[styles.class1, styles.class2].join(' ')` to join the classes together, instead of `${styles.class1} ${styles.class2}`, as it's easier to modify.

-The following is an example of a component named `Footer` with a stylesheet.
+The following is an example of a component named`Footer` with a stylesheet.

 ```typescript
 import styles from './Footer.module.css';